EhsanMashhadi/ISSRE2023-BugSeverityPrediction/README.md

   - `pip install seaborn==0.11.2`

 3. Adding the project root folder to the `PYTHONPATH`
+  - `export PYTHONPATH=$PYTHONPATH:*/rootpath/you/clone/the/project*/experiments`
-   - `export PYTHONPATH=$PYTHONPATH:/rootpath/you/clone/the/project/experiments`
+  - e.g., `export PYTHONPATH=$PYTHONPATH:/Users/ehsan/workspace/ISSRE2023-BugSeverityPrediction/experiments`
-4. Running data preprocessing (You can skip this step and use the available files in the dataset folder to replicate paper's results)
+4. Running data preprocessing
-   - `cd BugSeverityPrediction/data`
+   - `cd ISSRE2023-BugSeverityPrediction/experiments/data`
    - `bash preprocessing.sh`
    - Copy generated `jsonl` and `csv` files into the dataset folder

 ### Running Source Code Metrics Models Experiments (RQ1)
-1. `cd BugSeverityPrediction/experiments/models/code_metrics`
+1. `cd ISSRE2023-BugSeverityPrediction/experiments/models/code_metrics`
 2. `bash train_test.sh`
 3. Results are generated in the `log` folder

 ### Running CodeBERT Model Experiments (RQ2)
-1. `cd BugSeverityPrediction/experiments/models/code_representation/codebert`
+1. `cd ISSRE2023-BugSeverityPrediction/experiments/models/code_representation/codebert`
 2. Set `CodeBERT` as the `model_arch` parameter's value in `train.sh` file
 3. `bash train.sh` for training the model
 4. `bash inference.sh` for evaluating the model with the `test` split
 5. Results are generated in the `log` folder

 ### Running Source Code Metrics Integration with CodeBERT Model Experiments (RQ3)

-1. `cd BugSeverityPrediction/experiments/models/code_representation/codebert`
+1. `cd ISSRE2023-BugSeverityPrediction/experiments/models/code_representation/codebert`
 2. Set `ConcatInline` or `ConcatCLS` as the `model_arch` parameter's value in `train.sh` file
 3. `bash train.sh` for training the model
 4. `bash inference.sh` for evaluating the model with the `test` split
 5. Results are generated in the `log` folder

+### How to re-run the data gathering step?
+1. `cd ISSRE2023-BugSeverityPrediction/data_gathering/issue_scraper`
+2. `python main.py`

+For below steps it can easier to use `gradlew`or simply open by IntelliJ IDEA to run java files
+3. `cd ISSRE2023-BugSeverityPrediction/data_gathering/MetricsExtractor/src/main/java/software/ehsan/severityprediction/method_extractor`
+4. `run MethodExtractorMain.java`
+5. `cd ISSRE2023-BugSeverityPrediction/data_gathering/MetricsExtractor/src/main/java/software/ehsan/severityprediction/metric_extractor`
+6. `run MetricCalculatorMain.java`

 ### How to run with different config/hyperparameters?
    - You can change/add different hyperparameters/configs in `train.sh` and `inference.sh` files.